dabblelab/pokt-network-tutorials/README.md

-Pockt.Network Tutorials
+Pokt.Network Tutorials
 ---

 This repository will provide code samples and written resources related to Dabble Lab video tutorials on [Pokt.Network](https://pokt.network/) related topics.

 ## About Pokt.Network
-Pocket network makes it easy for every developer to interact with any blockchain.
+Poket network makes it easy for every developer to interact with any blockchain.
 With just a few lines of code, developers can "blockchain enable" almost any application with little or no prior blockchain development experience.

 ## Planned Tutorials